contactandyc/another-c-library/10_binary_search_trees.md

 print_using_reverse_iteration: ZYTRQPOMLEDCBA
 ```

-There are no longer any memory leaks and the pool is being used efficiently.
+There are no longer any memory leaks, and the pool is being used efficiently.
 It's worth noting that sometimes it is useful to comment out the destroy call to see how the pool is performing.

 Before moving on, it is worth looking at how unbalanced binary search trees can become.
 The simplest way to do it is to put all of the keys in sequence.